elliotrosen20/whoop-recovery/README.md

 ## Whoop Recovery Prediction

 This tool predicts a user's WHOOP recovery score using biometric data such as heart rate, respiratory rate, and sleep metrics.
-It’s based on an XGBoost model trained on real data and serves as a demonstration of how biometric signals can be used to infer recovery readiness.
+It is based on an XGBoost model trained on real data and serves as a demonstration of how biometric signals can be used to infer recovery readiness.

 ## Live Demo